-- Mobile Computer Lab – Our PTSA raised enough funds to purchase 30 ibook laptops and a cart for teachers to utilize in their classrooms.
+- 5 Mobile Computer Labs – ibook laptops and Chromebooks on 5 separate carts for teachers to utilize in their classrooms.

-- Accelerated Reader – A reading program that allows students to take computerized tests after they have read one of the Accelerated Reader books from our media center.
+- Reading Counts – A reading program that allows students to take computerized tests after they have read one of the Reading Counts books from our media center.

 - To prepare Senita Valley students to excel in 21st century skills requires excellent teachers, quality instruction, the necessary technical equipment, and the support of the community.
-It is our goal to have projectors, audio enhancement systems, classroom responders, and screens in every Senita Valley classroom.
-We are slowly working towards our goal and currently have 35 projectors, 22 document cameras, 4 classroom responders, and 11 interactive whiteboards in our classrooms.
+We have projectors, audio enhancement systems, classroom responders, and screens in every Senita Valley classroom.

 Senita Valley’s Acceptable Use Policy:

 - Students are to use computer workstations and internet access for academic purposes only.
 Any usage of student accounts, computers, or internet access that is not academically oriented may result in the loss of computer and account privileges and/or be subject to further disciplinary or legal action.